hrfang/hrfang.github.io/_posts/2021-07-16-from-ensemble-methods-to-model-averaging-in-deep-learning.md

 the first place of object classification and object localization in the 2016 ImageNet Large Scale Visual Recognition Challenge (ILSVRC).

-In deep learning, neural networks can be relatively expensive, in both training and inference.
+In deep learning, neural networks can be computationally expensive, in both training and inference.
 It restricts the applicability of ensemble methods in the productization of deep learning techniques.

-In this blog post, we review the ensemble methods used in deep learning, and discuss the model averaging methods implicitly supported or inspired by ensemble learning.
+In this blog post, we review the ensemble methods used in deep learning, and discuss the model averaging methods inspired by or implicitly supported by ensemble learning.
 These model averaging methods improve the predictive performance at little or limited extra computational cost.